-3. When all of the disks on the current controller have been named, press Return to move on to the next controller.
+3. When all of the disks in the current disk array have been named, press Return to move on to the next controller.

 Installing Individual Disks

 1. To install one disk at a time, select 3.

 Each disk is handled separately and you are prompted for information on a per-disk basis.
 This allows you to install a disk as a pre-existing disk, install it as a new disk, or leave it alone.